Technigo/project-business-site/README.md

 This time I decided to spend more time on the "structutal" aspects of the html and css than previously.
 Rewarding myself with css fun.

+If had more time I would add a sticky navbar with icons.
+I would also replace the plus and minus signs with icons in the accordion.
+Twwek the colorscheme.

 Techniques used: transform/transition and animated text-fill in css.
 Javascript.

 ## View it live